ericPantarotto/react_ultimateCourse/_notes/notes.md

 ### Destructuring Props

 **<span style='color: #495fcb'> Note:** With destructuring, in the component definition, we can immediately see that we will receive as props.
 That's a really big advantage of immediately destructuring props.

+### React Fragment

+JSX expressions must have one parent element.
+And so this is exactly what we learned in the Rules of JSX lecture.

+So a **React Fragment** basically lets us group some elements without leaving any trace in the HTML tree, so in the DOM.

+React Fragments is a very simple concept, which basically allows us to have more than just one element inside a piece of JSX.
 <!---
 [comment]: it works with text, you can rename it how you want